How to safely delete files from your site

 3

 To update an image or media document, use the media library.
-Click the edit button or pencil.
+Click the edit button or pencil icon.
 If you delete the media and upload a new one, you'll need to revisit each page using that media to update it.

 A better way is to remove the file from the edit field of the image or document.
 Then you can add your new file.
 This method will update all media on the website.
 This way you won’t have broken images or document links.